MEME-CORP/Web3-Agent/readme.md

    The server will be running at `http://localhost:3000` with the following endpoints:
    - POST `/create-wallet`: Generates a new Solana wallet
    - POST `/trigger`: Sends SOL to a specified address
+   - POST `/check-balance`: Checks SOL balance of a wallet
+   - POST `/check-mint-balance`: Checks supply and balance of a token mint

 ## Testing with Postman
-Import the provided `postman_collection.json` to test the API endpoints.
+Import the provided `postman_collection.json` to test the API endpoints:
+- POST `/create-wallet`: Generates a new Solana wallet
+- POST `/trigger`: Sends SOL to a specified address
+- POST `/check-balance`: Checks SOL balance of a wallet
+- POST `/check-mint-balance`: Checks supply and balance of a token mint

 ## Environment Variables
 Create a `.env` file in the root directory with the following variables: